-Of the funds available for AmeriCorps programs, the Corporation for National and Community Service (Corporation) allots 35.3 percent to Commissions on National and Community Service in the various States, 1 percent for Indian Tribes, and 1 percent for the U.S. Territories.
+Of the funds available for AmeriCorps programs, the Corporation for National and Community Service (CNCS) allots 35.3 percent to Commissions on National and Community Service in the various States, 1 percent for Indian tribes, and 1 percent for the U.S. Territories.
 The State Commissions do not directly operate programs.
 State Commissions subgrant funds to organizations selected competitively by the State to operate community service programs within their States.
-After setting aside the aforementioned funds, the remaining funds are distributed competitively through the respective State Commissions or directly by the Corporation to non-profit organization that will operate in two or more States.
+After setting aside the aforementioned funds, the remaining funds are distributed competitively through the respective State Commissions or directly by the CNCS to non-profit organizations that will operate in two or more States.

-In addition to grants to fund AmeriCorps programs, State Commissions also receive grants from the Corporation to finance their administrative operations.
-These grants are made under a program titled State Commissions (CFDA 94.003), which is not included in Part 4 of this Supplement.
+In addition to grants to fund AmeriCorps programs, State Commissions also receive grants from the CNCS to support their administrative operations.
+These grants are made under a program titled State Commission Support Grants (CFDA 94.003), which is not included in Part 4 of the Supplement.

 AmeriCorps grantees recruit and train individuals as AmeriCorps members.
-Full-time AmeriCorps members receive a living allowance and are eligible for health insurance and childcare benefits (if they are not otherwise covered while participating in the program).
+Full-time AmeriCorps members receive a living allowance and are eligible for health insurance and childcare benefits (if they are not otherwise covered while participating in the program and, for childcare benefits, meet specific income thresholds).
 After satisfactorily and successfully completing the required term of service, the AmeriCorps members receive a voucher crediting them with a post-service educational benefit, which may be used to pay off qualified student loans or pay qualified education costs.
-The Corporation records the Federal liability for an AmeriCorps member's education benefit at the time the Corporation awards a grant to an entity.
-Upon application from the AmeriCorps member and verification from the lender or educational institution, the Corporation's National Service Trust transmits the funds to the lender or institution.
+CNCS records the Federal liability for an AmeriCorps member's education benefit at the time the CNCS awards a grant to an entity.
+Upon application from the AmeriCorps member and verification from the lender or educational institution, the CNCS' National Service Trust transmits the funds to the lender or institution.
 AmeriCorps members who successfully complete a term of service are also eligible for the payment of interest that accrues on qualified student loans during a period of national service forbearance.